ArcaneArts/arcane_fcm_models/README.md

   discriminatorKey: "ntype",
 )

-// You need to add the mixin ArcaneFCMNotification class MyNotification with MyNotificationMappable, ArcaneFCMNotification {
+// You need to add the mixin ArcaneFCMMessage class MyNotification with MyNotificationMappable, ArcaneFCMMessage {
-  // ArcaneFCMNotification requires a user field since all notifications
+  // ArcaneFCMMessage requires a user field since all notifications
   // Are delivered to a signed in user, this ensures only signed in users see their notifications
   @override
   final String user;